robinrowe/tinycc/README.md

 Savannah.nongnu
 How to submit a patch for project code - Apache Infrastructure Website In general.
 A very few projects don't use an issue tracker.
 In that case, send the patch as an attachment to an e-mail with a subject prefixed with " [PATCH] ",

+## Other Small C Compilers

+1. SDCC (Small Device C Compiler)

+    Focus: Primarily designed for 8-bit microcontrollers, offering extensive support for architectures like MCS51 (8051), Dallas DS80C390 variants, Freescale (formerly Motorola) HC08, and Zilog Z80-based MCUs (z80, z180, gbz80, Rabbit 2000/3000).
+    Features: Provides a complete development toolchain, including an assembler, linker, simulator, and debugger.
+Supports ANSI C and includes extensions for microcontroller features like inline assembly and various memory models.
+According to Ubuntu Manpage, it is described as a "retargettable, optimizing ANSI-C compiler".
+    Standards: Wikipedia states it's a "partially retargetable C compiler".
+Supports C standards, and the lead maintainer is a committee member who has made contributions to the C standard.

+2. Pelles C

+    Focus: Primarily targets Windows development (both 32-bit and 64-bit), including support for Pocket PC.
+    Features: Offers a complete integrated development environment (IDE) with an optimizing C compiler, macro assembler, linker, editor, debugger, and various utilities.
+Includes features like intrinsic functions (SSE, AVX, etc.), OpenMP support, and an inline assembler (for X86).
+    Standards: Based on LCC, but has been significantly enhanced to support modern C standards like C99, C11, C17, and C23.
+It is freeware.

+3. LCC (C89)

+    Focus: A smaller C compiler, known for its role in education and compiler design studies.
+    Standards: Primarily adheres to the C89 (ANSI C) standard, which dictates that declarations must precede statements within a block, unlike C99 and later versions where they can be mixed.
+    Note: Pelles C was originally based on LCC.

+4. vbcc (C99)

+    Focus: Designed for portability and retargetability across various architectures, including 8-bit, 16-bit, 32-bit, and 64-bit systems.
+    Features: Provides features for embedded systems like different pointer sizes, ROM-able code, and interrupt handlers.
+Supports various backends with different levels of maturity, including 68k, ColdFire, PowerPC, 6502, 80x86, and others.
+Offers floating-point support and supports file I/O on some targets.
+    Standards: Supports C89 and a subset of C99 features, including variable-length arrays and designated initializers.
+    Note: According to Wikipedia, the compiler itself can run on common operating systems like Windows, Mac OS X, and Unix/Linux.

+5. chibicc

+    Focus: A small C compiler primarily developed for educational purposes, serving as a reference implementation for a book on compiler construction.
+    Features: Supports most mandatory and many optional features of C11, along with some GCC extensions.
+Includes a preprocessor, support for floating-point numbers, bit-fields, variable-length arrays, compound literals, thread-local variables, atomic variables, and more.
+However, it lacks an optimization pass, resulting in relatively slow code.
+Does not support complex numbers, K&R-style function prototypes, or GCC-style inline assembly.
+Digraphs and trigraphs are intentionally omitted.
+    Standards: Aims for C11 compliance, with some C23 features implemented as well.
+    Note: Prioritizes code simplicity and readability over advanced features or optimizations.
+It compiles C to assembly, but relies on external tools for assembly and linking.

+6. cproc

+    Focus: A C11 compiler using QBE as a backend.
+    Features: Implements most of the C11 language and can build significant software projects like GCC 4.7 and binutils.
+Also supports some C23 features and GNU C extensions.
+Offers a cc-compatible command line interface and can be invoked without options to preprocess, compile, link, and generate an executable.
+    Standards: Aims for C11 compliance, with some C23 and GNU C extensions included.
+    Note: Was inspired by other small C compilers like 8cc, c, lacc, and scc.

+7. kefir

+    Focus: An independent C17 compiler written from scratch, prioritizing self-sufficiency, ABI compatibility, and C17 compliance.
+    Features: Supports modern x86-64 Linux, FreeBSD, OpenBSD, and NetBSD environments.
+Can produce JSON streams of program representation at various stages and preprocessed source code.
+Generates DWARF5 debug information for GNU As and supports limited Yasm assembler.
+Uses a multi-pass approach with an intermediate representation (IR) layer.
+    Standards: Targets C17, with some exceptions.
+Also has features from the upcoming C23 standard.
+    Note: Does not have a complete compiler driver like most other compilers, requiring manual linking with an assembler and linker.
+Still under development and not recommended for production use.

+8. slimcc

+    Focus: A C23 compiler with support for C2y and GNU extensions.
+    Features: Aims to compile most C89 to C11 projects that don't require optional or compiler-specific features.
+Can build and pass tests for various real-world projects like CPython, Curl, Git, and OpenSSH.
+Includes basic code generation optimizations like constant folding and register allocation for temporaries.
+    Standards: Supports C89, C99 features like VLA parameters, and C11 features like _Static_assert() and over-aligned locals.
+    Note: Prioritizes correctness and code readability.
+Aims to match GCC/Clang behavior for better compatibility with existing code.

+Summary
+These compilers cater to diverse applications and development styles.
+SDCC and vbcc are excellent choices for embedded systems, while Pelles C is a solid option for Windows development. chibicc is valuable for learning compiler internals, and cproc and slimcc offer more modern C standards and features while maintaining a compact size.
+The best choice depends on your specific project requirements, target platform, and desired C standard support.

+## TCC in the Wild

+Cyan Ogilvie reported on 10 Aug 2025:

+Since you asked, we use tcc for serious (production) work - as a JIT to build performance critical parts that aren't appropriate to build in the scripting language that the rest of tha 300k line codebase is built in, and it works really nicely for that (using https://github.com/cyanogilvie/jitc).
+For that use case (JIT compiled objects) it's really important that compilation is fast, so TCC ticks that box, and performance even with the really simple code generation that TCC does captures nearly all of the boost we would get from aggressively optimizing compilers without the tooling and boilerplate overhead we would have from maintaining dozens (and growing) micro libraries.
+We also get the scripting language benefits with compiled code performance, running on the platforms that are relevant to us (x86_64 and arm64).

+C11 (and C23 eventually) are important to me, in the sense that C is actually a great language for what we're doing with it, but having to write for the lowest-common-denominator support of ancient compilers, or people who insist that C should compile in a different language (C++), really harms the quality and maintainability of the code.
+The more recent C standards have a lot of things that to my eyes amount to design fixes and real improvements for serious use, and I'm very grateful that tcc supports as much of them as it does, and hope that coverage increases.

+Cyan

 ###